Rachel Riley: Politics

-Riley was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to Holocaust education.
+Riley was appointed a Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to Holocaust education and antisemitism awareness.

+In March 2024, Riley appeared on a panel the Swipe-Up Rise-Up conference to call on Jewish students to "be courageous" in calling out antisemitism.

+In April 2024, during the Gaza war, Riley accused Apple of antisemitism when an iPhone update displayed the Palestinian flag as a suggested emoji when users type in the word "Jerusalem", despite flags not being suggested for other capital cities.
+Apple confirmed the problem and issued a fix with an update.

+In October 2025, Riley received the Freedom of the City of London in recognition of her outstanding contributions to Holocaust education and antisemitism campaigning.

 Other work

 Riley has visited schools to enthuse pupils on the "joys of applied maths, quantum mechanics and time travel and so on".
 In June 2019, Riley was criticised by environmental groups and accused of greenwashing for her promotion of the "future energy solutions" of Shell, an oil and gas company.

-She is listed on the website of the Center for Countering Digital Hate (CCDH) as a patron.
-She participated in an April 2022 study by the CCDH, which found that Instagram failed to act on 90% of abusive direct messages sent to high-profile women.
+She participated in an April 2022 study by Center for Countering Digital Hate, which found that Instagram failed to act on 90% of abusive direct messages sent to high-profile women.
 In October 2021, Riley published her first book, At Sixes and Sevens: How to Understand Numbers and Make Maths Easy.